9 Low-Stress Jobs That Pay Well

 Instructional Coach

 Instructional Coaching is a low-stress job that can pay well for former teachers.
 You can do this job independently as an entrepreneur or for a local school district.
-Most positions require experience in the classroom to instruct, train, support, and coach other teachers.
-As an Instructional Coach, you would be able to support other teachers and provide intervention methods for students without having to work in the classroom or directly interact with students.
+Most positions require classroom experience to instruct, train, support, and coach other teachers.
+As an Instructional Coach, you would support other teachers and provide intervention strategies for students without working in the classroom or directly interacting with students.

 - Annette Harris, Founder, Harris Financial Coaching